numb86/docs.getdbt.com/website/blog/2024-12-22-wish-i-had-a-control-plane-for-my-renovation.md

 is_featured: true
 ---

 When my wife and I renovated our home, we chose to take on the role of owner-builder.
-It was a bold (and mostly naïve) decision, but we wanted control over every aspect of the project.
+It was a bold (and mostly naive) decision, but we wanted control over every aspect of the project.
 What we didn’t realize was just how complex and exhausting managing so many moving parts would be.

 <Lightbox src="/img/blog/2024-12-22-why-i-wish-i-had-a-control-plane-for-my-renovation/control-plane.png" width="70%" title="My wife pondering our sanity" />